Ditch the fry bread and serve these

 • 2 teaspoons minced garlic

-• 1/2 cup mild picante sauce (or use salsa)
+• 1/2 cup mild picante sauce or salsa

 Fry Bread

-• 2 teaspoons each: white sugar, baking powder (NOT soda!)
+• 2 teaspoons baking powder not baking soda!

-• 1 tablespoon vegetable oil + more for frying
+• 1 tablespoon vegetable oil plus more for frying

 Instructions

-• MEAT FILLING: While dough is resting, add the olive oil to a large skillet over high heat.
-Once oil is shimmering, add in the ground beef.
-Let beef sear (brown) before crumbling with a wooden spoon and browning all the way through.ย Reduce the heat to medium and add in the seasoning mix and garlic.
+• While dough is resting, add the olive oil to a large pan over high heat.
+Once oil is shimmering, add the ground beef.
+Let beef sear (brown) before crumbling with a wooden spoon and browning all the way through.ย Reduce heat to medium and add the seasoning mix and garlic.
 Stir until very fragrant, about 1 minute.
 Add in picante sauce, scraping the bottom of the pan to release any browned bits.
-Mix until incorporated and then add in chili beans undrained).
+Mix until incorporated, then add in chili beans (undrained).
 Stir and cook until beans are warmed through.
-Reduce heat to low and simmer, stirring occasionally until fry bread is ready.
+Reduce heat to low and simmer, stirring occasionally, until fry bread is ready.

-Gently drop only one piece of dough at a time into the fully heated oil.
-Cook until golden brown, about 30 seconds up to 1 minute per side (if not using cast iron pot, it will take longer) flipping the dough with 2 forks halfway through.
+• Gently drop only 1 piece of dough at a time into the fully heated oil.
+Cook until golden brown, about 30 seconds up to 1 minute per side (if not using cast-iron pot, it will take longer) flipping the dough with 2 forks halfway through.
 Use a large slotted spoon to remove the dough onto a paper-towel-lined plate.
 Repeat this process to fry the remaining dough.

 Video